USRC James Madison: Revenue cutter

 James Madison's last cruise began on 15 August when she left Savannah in the company of the privateers Paul Jones, Hazard, and Spencer.
 James Madison separated from the other three and proceeded to sail well beyond her normal area of operations.
-On 20 August she encountered the Jamaica convoy of 47 merchant vessels, which were sailing under the protection of HMS Polyphemus, which was the flagship for the convoy, and Barbadoes.
+On 20 August she encountered the Jamaica convoy of 47 merchant vessels, which were sailing under the protection of HMS Polyphemus, which was the flagship for the convoy, and HMS Barbadoes.

-Brooks attempted to capture a vessel, but despite reports to the contrary, failed.
-He dogged the convoy until 22 August when Barbadoes captured James Madison after a seven-hour chase.
+Brooks attempted to capture a vessel, but despite press reports at the time that two merchant ships were captured, failed.

 Capture

+James Madison dogged the convoy until 21 August, when Brooks ordered a night attack on a ship he believed to be a large merchantman.
+Unfortunately, the "merchantman" proved to be the 32-gun frigate Barbadoes.
+James Madison fled and seemed to be outrunning the pursuing Barbadoes until the two ships were becalmed.
+Barbadoes launched three longboats to tow her to the James Madison, which surrendered in the face of overwhelming odds between 8 and 10 AM on 22 August.
+She was about 250 miles southeast of Savannah, Georgia at the time.
 At the time of her capture, James Madison was pierced for 14 guns, carried ten, but had thrown two overboard during the chase.
 She had a crew of 65 or 70 men.
 Captain Huskisson, of Barbadoes, reported that she was seven days out of Savannah but had made no captures.
 He described her as coppered and copper-fastened, two years old, and a remarkably fast sailer.

 The British immediately fitted out James Madison for the protection of the fleet.
 They put two officers and 40 men on board, drawn from Barbadoes and her existing crew.
 On 26 August a hurricane came up that scattered the vessels of the convoy.
 It also totally dis-masted Barbadoes and sprung Polyphemus's main and foremasts.
 On 3 September an American privateer schooner of 14 guns started shadowing James Madison and the vessels she was escorting.
 During the subsequent four days the privateer stayed close enough to exchange occasional shots with James Madison, but did not succeed in capturing anything.
 On 3 October Polyphemus and James Madison arrived separately at Portsmouth.

-Despite Huskinson's glowing description, the Royal Navy did not take her into service.
+Despite Huskisson's glowing description, the Royal Navy did not take her into service.
 The Navy surveyed her on 13 October 1812 and found her unfit for British naval service as she was too slight and exhibited some rotten timber.